johnryan465/reinforce.space/physics/frame.md

+## ICRF Frame

+This is an interial frame which is defined relative to extra galactic sources.

+## J2000 Frame

+This is an inertial frame which is defined by the J2000 epoch, and the mean equator and equinox at that point.

+The ICRF frame was designed to almost exactly correspond to the the J2000 frame.

 ## Earth Centered Inertial (ECI) Frame

 __Earth Centered Inertial Frame__ is a global reference frame, which is commonly used for satellites.